grcng/War-Card-Game/README.md

 # War-Card-Game
-This is an assignment I did while taking CPS506 - Comparative Programming Languages at TMU.
+War Card Game created in Rust, Haskell, and Elixir.
 The description for the assignment is included in a pdf in the file war.